sudhamsalagar123/SENSOTRAIN_INTERN/titanic_readme.md

 - **Visual Storytelling:** Clear, informative plots that tell the survival story
 - **ML Implementation:** Multiple algorithms with proper evaluation
 - **Real-world Application:** Historical disaster analysis with modern data science

-## 📧 Contact

-Feel free to reach out for questions or collaborations:
-- **Email:** your.email@example.com
-- **LinkedIn:** [Your LinkedIn Profile]
-- **GitHub:** [Your GitHub Profile]

----

-*This project demonstrates proficiency in data analysis, visualization, and machine learning using Python.
-The Titanic dataset serves as an excellent case study for understanding how socioeconomic factors influenced survival during historical disasters.*